 Generously, they tried to identify my favorite food to serve at the gathering.
-They were all a bit flummoxed.
+But they were all a bit flummoxed.
 Each of them knew that my favorite food was not typical party-fare.

-I would sit for hours reading, studying, drawing up plans for new projects fueled by thick slices of German rye bread that I’d toast in the oven then slather with butter.
-A sprinkling of salt and a cup of tea and I was set for hours on end.
+I would sit for hours reading, studying, drawing up plans for new projects fueled only by tea and thick slices of German rye bread that I’d toast in the oven then slather with butter and finish with a sprinkling of salt.

 Then life happened.
+Decades of it!
 First the dairy left the dietary picture.
 Gone was the butter.
-Then it was goodbye gluten (and the rye along with it).
+Then it was goodbye gluten (and the rye along with it.)

-So when I found ghee (pronounced with a hard G and rhymes with Glee), I was in heaven.
-Who knew that clarified butter was devoid of both lactose and casein, and was considered a healing agent in Ayurvedic (traditional Indian medicine) practices for centuries?
+So when I found ghee (pronounced with a hard G and rhymes with glee), I was in heaven.
+Who knew that clarified butter had significantly less lactose and casein, and was considered a healing agent in Ayurvedic (traditional Indian medicine) practices for centuries?

 That’s exactly what ghee does.
-It’s butter that’s gotten clear; clear of all the milk proteins and solids.
+It’s butter that’s gotten mostly clear – clear of almost all the milk proteins and solids.
 Ghee is traditionally made from either cow or buffalo’s milk.

 The milk is heated which causes it to separate into three parts.
 The milk fat solids (which contain the dairy’s proteins) sink to the bottom.
 The water rises to the top.
 What’s left in the middle is a clear golden, healing and delicious oil.